List of DC Comics imprints: Johnny DC

-Johnny DC, later DC Entertainment, was DC's imprint for its all ages cartoon titles.
+Johnny DC (later DC Entertainment) was DC's imprint for its all ages cartoon titles.
 Previously, Johnny DC was used in the Silver Age as a mascot for DC Comics.

-DC started a Warner Bros cartoon characters line featuring Looney Tunes and Cartoon Network with the April 1994 issue of Looney Tunes.
+DC started a Warner Bros. cartoon character line featuring Looney Tunes and Cartoon Network with the April 1994 issue of Looney Tunes.
 In September 2004, DC upgraded this line to a full imprint as Johnny DC for the November cover date.
-In the same month, the imprint added The Batman Strikes, a comic based on the Cartoon Network series The Batman, and Cartoon Network Block Party, an anthology title.
+In the same month, the imprint added The Batman Strikes!, a comic based on the Cartoon Network series The Batman, and Cartoon Network Block Party, an anthology title.
 In September 2006, Krypto the Superdog comic was released based on the Cartoon Network series of the same name.
-Three new titles, Billy Batson and the Magic of Shazam!, Tiny Titans and Super Friends, were launched in August 2007 by Coordinating Editor Jann Jones.
+Three new titles, Billy Batson and the Magic of Shazam!, Tiny Titans and Super Friends, were launched in August 2007 by coordinating editor Jann Jones.
 In February, Tiny Titans first issue was released, while in March the Super Friends title was relaunched, now based on the Mattel toyline of the same name.
 Supergirl: Cosmic Adventures in the Eighth Grade began in December 2008.
 The imprint was renamed DC Entertainment.

 Minx

 Minx was an imprint of DC Comics graphic novels aimed at the young adult market, particularly teenage girls.
 The line was launched with The Plain Janes, the line's signature title.
 DC signed Alloy Media & Marketing to market the imprint with a $250,000 budget.
 Also, Minx was working with Book Sense to get the novels into independent bookstores.
 The Plain Janes was the only title to get a second volume before the imprint was shut down.
-Random House, DC's bookstore distributor could not get the line's books into the young adult fiction section at the major bookstores.
+Random House, DC's bookstore distributor, could not get the line's books into the young adult fiction section at the major bookstores.
 The line was canceled in September 2008.
 The New York Four moved to Vertigo for its sequel, New York Five.